 It is evident that during the last years, technology has evolved at a tremendous pace in all areas.
-Such rapid pace can sometimes make it impossible to be aware of the lastest trends, guides, news, reviews, movies, security tips, gaming shortcuts and even solutions to make your life easier.
+Such rapid pace can sometimes make it impossible to be aware of the latest trends, guides, news, reviews, movies, security tips, gaming shortcuts and even solutions to make your life easier.
 Hence Market Inspector has compiled a list of the Best Technology Blogs of 2017.

-Albeit, there might be some skeptical about technology, the reality is that it has become part of our daily life.
+Albeit, there might be some sceptical about technology, the reality is that it has become part of our daily life.
 From the fact of you owning a phone or playing a game when you were a kid, this makes you a technology user.
 On the other hand, if you are tech savvy you must know that the bloggers behind this list are experts in their field.

 For this reason, we have taken on the task of finding the most relevant blogs in the following categories:

 The featured blogs are more than welcome to use the following code to show off the badge on their site:

 If you would like to use this image on your website, use the embed code below: